Gallery-of-Kaeon/Philosophers-Stone/README.md

 <h1 align="center">Philosopher's Stone</h1>

 The Philosopher's Stone is a method for constructing an intranet like system within the architecture of an application using a directed graph in which any variable or module may act as a node.
-Said graph is referred to as a philosopher's atlas.
+Said graph is referred to as a Philosopher's Atlas.

 <h2 align="center">Contents of this Repository</h2>